Did Eddie Hearn just label himself 'the most powerful man in boxing?'

-Promoter Eddie Hearn joins Sirius XM tomorrow for his ‘Weekly Report’ and had plenty to update the boxing world on current events.
+Promoter Eddie Hearn joins Sirius XM on Tuesday for his ‘Weekly Report’ and had plenty to update the boxing world on current events.

-A stoppage win for Anthony Joshua on Saturday night, the possibility of a Tyson Fury fight, and the ongoing Deontay Wilder mediation.
-Hearn covers it all.
+Hearn covers a stoppage win for Anthony Joshua on Saturday night, the possibility of a Tyson Fury fight, and the ongoing Deontay Wilder mediation.

 But one thing stuck out from the notes and interview obtained by World Boxing News on Monday.
 The fact Mr. Hearn discussed the power situation in the sport.

 America has long held all the cards when staging the biggest fights and making the most money from Pay Per Views.
-This is something Hearn was keen to bridge when entering the sport in 2010.
+A fact Hearn was keen to bridge when entering the sport in 2010.

 With the expansion of Matchroom Boxing to the USA and Italy, Hearn now firmly believes he’s competing fully globally.